hgsgtk/rust_rocket_simple_app/README.md

 # First
-A Simple API in Rocket (Web framework in rust)
+A Simple Appliction in Rocket (Web framework in rust)

 # Hello World
 As I see the example code of rocket, I think we should write only routing at main.rs.